sstirlin/MSBX5420Spring2019/0605uploadhdfs/README.md

 ## `unpack.sh`

-As we have seen, the json files are all tarred and gzipped up.
+As we have seen, the json files are all tarred and gzipped.
 We need to unpack them all (limiting ourselves to 2018 data only).

 We will automate this using a `bash` script.

-First step into the directory where the zipped files are:
+First let's have a look at the zipped files:
 ```
-cd cwl-data/data/structured/
+cd ~/work/week6/
-ls structured-2018*.tar.gz
+cd cwl-data/data/structured/structured-2018*.tar.gz
 ```

 Recall that we unzipped our New Orleans file with the following command:
 ```
-tar zxvf structured-2018-01-14-neworleans.tar.gz
+tar zxvf cwl-data/data/structured/sstructured-2018-01-14-neworleans.tar.gz
 ```

 Write a bash script (using `nano`) named `unpack.sh` that automates